rahulx-codes/react-handbook/04-Props/README.md

 }
 ```

-Props should be treated as read-only data.
+Props should never be modified.

 ---

-## Props Flow
+# Props Flow

 ```text
 Parent Component